sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/troubleshooting.md

 ### Does "Hello World" work?

-If executing your batch spec fails and you haven't tested campaigns with another batch spec before, it can help to run the "Hello World" campaign to nail down what the problem is.
+If executing your batch spec fails and you haven't tested Batch Changes with another batch spec before, it can help to run the "Hello World" batch change to nail down what the problem is.

-Go through the "[Quickstart](../quickstart.md)" to run a campaign that adds "Hello World" to `README.md` files with the following batch spec:
+Go through the "[Quickstart](../quickstart.md)" to run a batch change that adds "Hello World" to `README.md` files with the following batch spec:

 ```yaml
 name: hello-world